pdmoerland/BioSB-MachineLearning-2025/README.md

    * 12.00 - 13.00: 	Lunch break
    * 13.00 - 17.00: 	Computer lab

-*Note that the course material is still going to change before and (maybe even during ;-) the course week.*
+*Note that we are still updating the course material.
+Links to the slides will be added later.*

 *Monday* (January 20) -	*Introduction, density estimation and classifiers*
 *Lecturer* 	Perry Moerland